adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-call-of-the-sea.md

 The *del Toro inversion* works precisely because it builds on this
-truth: the cultivated expectations of the audience hold that the ugly must also be evil, hence "Lovecraft," a shorthand for all sorts of backward horror tropes, needn\'t be made explicit to be subverted.
+truth: the cultivated expectations of the audience hold that the ugly must also be evil, hence "Lovecraft," a shorthand for all sorts of backward horror tropes, needn't be made explicit to be subverted.

 But there is a second reason the *del Toro inversion* is a significant concept within Lovecraft adaptation, namely the fact that the binary of